madmurphy/libconfini/dev/hackings/baremetal/README.md

-Standard Library and compile **libconfini** as “bare metal”, with `strip_ini_cache()` as the only parsing function (as this relies only on a buffer for its input), i.e. without `load_ini_file()` and `load_ini_path()`, and possibly even without any header at all.
+Standard Library and compile **libconfini** as “bare metal”, with `strip_ini_cache()` as the only parsing function (as this relies only on a buffer for its input), i.e. without `load_ini_file()` and `load_ini_path()`, and possibly even without including any header at all.

-Starting from version 1.13.0 a “bare metal” version of **libconfini** has been made available simply by passing a `--without-io-api` option to the `configure` script.
-This modified version presents the following characteristics:
+Starting from version 1.13.0 a “bare metal” version of **libconfini** has been made available by simply passing a `--without-io-api` option to the `configure` script.
+This modified version has the following characteristics:

 * No heap usage (no memory is ever allocated or freed)
 * No I/O functions (it is possible to parse only disposable `char` buffers via